-Trust is vulnerability, zero trust concept is not applicable for technology level only, it starts in trusting the business process towards the business objectives
+Trust is vulnerability; the zero trust concept is not applicable to the technology level only; it starts with trusting the business process towards the business objectives.

 Trust is a vital component of any business or organizational relationship.
 It is the foundation upon which all other elements, such as communication and collaboration, are built.
 However, trust is not always easy to come by, and it is often viewed as a vulnerability.
 This is particularly true in today's increasingly digital landscape, where cyber threats are a constant concern and data breaches are all too common.